5 Things to do in Harbin, China

 Get here: A return taxi will be about 100 RMB ($16) or bus 343 from the train station goes there too.

 If you’re fortunate enough to be here during Harbin’s Ice festival then you’re very lucky indeed.
 Like I mentioned, you can take the train here or jump on a plane to Harbin airport.
-The airport has countless airport hotels so you don’t have to worry about that.
 That combined with these 5 gems will make Harbin one of the coolest (get it?) destinations you’ve visited.
 Even without the ice festival, these 5 will keep you occupied with a smile on your face for a couple of days easily.
 Happy travels!